Viveka Babajee: Death

 She was found hanging from the ceiling fan in her apartment on 25 June 2010, at her Bandra residence in Mumbai.
 The police reports stated that Babajee committed suicide due to depression.
-The last entry in her diary, which was found next to her body, said, "you killed me, Gautam Vohra," and unconfirmed reports stated that she became depressed after separating from her boyfriend, Gautam Vora.
-However, in 2012, the case was re-opened by police after Gautam Vohra was arrested in connection with a murder case.
+The last entry in her diary, which was found next to her body, said, "you killed me, Gautam Vohra," and unconfirmed reports stated that she became depressed after separating from her boyfriend, Gautam Vohra.
+However, in 2012, the case was re-opened by police after Vohra was arrested in connection with a murder case.